PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-11 09:08:00
+Last updated: 2024-04-11 09:08:36
-Random Quote: Emotion equals weakness. - Wednesday Addams
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin